 Conferences and Expos

-In order to earn credit for training attendance, operators will need to check-in at the beginning of the event.
-Instead of picking up a credit slip at the end of the event, operators must check-out to claim their credits.
-Operators will be given credits based on total amount of time spent at the conference and expo.
+In order to earn credit for training attendance, operators will need to check-in and check-out each day.
+Operators will be given credits based on total amount of time spent at the conference or expo each day.
 Each individual session will not be reported.